 Be mindful of your target audience and that the message is written to connect with this audience.
-This may mean creating, segments within your data, as target groups.
 This will enable more personalisation, allowing the overall message can be tailored to their specific needs and uses language, tone of voice and creatively creates the right connection and impact.

 Research your chosen delivery partner to understand who they work with already and their credentials around mail security.
 By following the points above you should have created a strong direct mail marketing campaign and the final delivery will be how your target audience will receive the item.
 Understand the postal delivery process and any partners they may use for the final mile delivery to all scheduled homes.

 8. How will I measure campaign success?